szimmer/ipfr/README.md

 # ipfr

-A package for iterative proportional fitting on multiple marginal distributions in R.
+A package for iterative proportional fitting on multiple marginal distributions in R. The goal of this package is to make survey raking, matrix balancing, and population synthesis easier.

 ## Installation
 Install the latest official version from CRAN: